imagineeeinc/burnOS/README.md

 # burnOS
-an experimental os wrriten in rust from scratch
+an experimental os written in rust from scratch